cuappdev/fastlane/README.md

 ## Integrating with your iOS Project

+1. Clone this repository in your project's root directory.
-Edit the variables in `fastlane/Appfile` to match your project.
+2. Modify the variables in `fastlane/Appfile` for your project.

 **Slack Integration**